-(b) where the Company is to both supply and install Materials then the Company shall maintain a contract works insurance policy until the Works are completed.
+(b) unless otherwise agreed, where the Company is to both supply and install Materials then the Company shall maintain a Contract works insurance policy until the Works are completed.
 Upon completion of the Works all risk for the Works shall immediately pass to the Customer.

 9.5 The Customer acknowledges and accepts that:

 (a) all descriptive specifications, illustrations, drawings, data dimensions, and weights stated in the Company’s fact sheets, price lists or advertising material are indicative only and that they have not relied on such information;

 (b) in the event asbestos or any other toxic substances are discovered at the Site that it is their responsibility to ensure the safe removal of the same.
 The Customer further agrees to indemnify the Company against any costs incurred by the Company as a consequence of such discovery.
 Under no circumstances will the Company handle removal of asbestos product, unless otherwise agreed between the Company and the Customer;

 (c) the Company’s quotation for repairs to existing roofs shall be based only on the replacement of damaged roofing/cladding and/or any other roofing materials and shall not include the replacement of roofing/cladding and/or any other roofing materials with slight imperfections unless authorised by the Customer prior to the commencement of the Works.
 If the Customer requests the replacement of roofing/cladding and/or any other roofing materials that have slight imperfections, but the Company does not deem to be defective or affect the integrity of the roof then this shall be a variation to the original quotation and clause 6.2 will apply;